FAQ

 Prescribed Burns may be conducted to lower flammable fuel loads to reduce the risk, size and severity of bushfire or for nature conservation.

-Active Prescribed Burns will be published on the Emergency WA website.
-If smoke affects you:
+Active Prescribed Burns will be published on Emergency WA.

 What is a Burn off?